Yago/Bootsketch/README.md

-# Wirestrap : a wireframe theme for Bootstrap 3
+# Wirestrap : wireframe theme for TWBS3

 Wirestrap is a little [Bootstrap](https://github.com/twbs/bootstrap-sass) theme for wireframing web project.
 Unlike the Bootstrap base theme, Wirestrap provide a sketch render to remove all "design fealing" when we present it to client or during user test.